Epistimio/orion/docs/src/tutorials/speech-brain.rst

 template made as an example.
 We will repurpose this example to adapt it for Oríon.
 The template used for creating this tutorial can be found `here
 <https://github.com/speechbrain/speechbrain/tree/develop/templates/speech_recognition/ASR>`.
-You can also directly see the code of this example here : ``examples/speechbrain_tutorial``.
+You can also directly see the code modified for this example here :
+``examples/speechbrain_tutorial``.

 We used the ``train.py`` file, but created a ``main.py``, with the ``main`` function, which we slightly modified for optimizing the hyperparamers with Oríon.